Sir Guy Carleton Secondary School

 Sir Guy Carleton Secondary School is a secondary school in Ottawa, Ontario, Canada.
 The school specializes in Skilled Trades Education, with three Specialist High Skills Majors (SHSM) programs.
 It is an application-based school serving students living in the west side of the Ottawa Carleton District School Board.
 The school also has three OCDSB Specialized Special Education Classes: a General Learning Program, a Physical Support Program and a Behavioural Intervention Program.
 Offer of placements in the Special Education Classes is done by central board committee.

 The school is located in Nepean on Centrepointe Drive.

-Sir Guy is under the jurisdiction of the Ottawa Carleton District School Board.
+Sir Guy is under the jurisdiction of the Ottawa Carleton District School Board and it is named after Guy Carleton, 1st Baron Dorchester.

 Sir Guy is also known for their motto The School That Works; it is well-known not for its athletics but is for its classes.

 Students and staff

 Sir Guy's students come from the western zones of the Ottawa-Carleton District School Board and from other Ottawa area boards.
 Students are collected by bus from all over the city to participate in courses suited to their level of ability and entry into the workforce.

 The staff is composed of more than 50 teachers, 20 educational assistants, office staff, culinary staff, a technician, and custodial staff.